pjotrp/sambamba/doc/programmers_manual.md

 locks the file.
 Impressively in all the sambamba and BioD fine grained parallel code, locking is called only 5 times!

+# slice.d

+Slicing is one of the simplest manipulations, even if deciding what belongs in a slice may be a bit hairy.
+First fetchUnmapped() rewrites all unmapped reads to a BAM file.
+Likewise fetchRegion() a slice will write out all reads in a region.